 from an employer

-Once you have identified an internship, meet with your academic advisor to discuss how the internship will fit into your academic program and course registration requirements.
-If your academic advisor determines that your training opportunity qualifies as an integral or required part of your academic program, they can complete a portion of the J-1 AT Application Form.
+Once you've found an internship, meet with your academic advisor to discuss how it will fit into your academic program and course registration requirements.
+If your academic advisor determines that your training opportunity is an integral or required part of your academic program, they can complete a portion of the J-1 AT Application Form.

 in an appointment